googleapis/gax-java/README.md

 - [Documentation](http://googleapis.github.io/gax-java/apidocs)

-Google API Extensions for Java (GAX-Java) is a set of libraries which aids the development of APIs, client and server, based on [GRPC](http://grpc.io) and Google API conventions.
+Google API Extensions for Java (GAX Java) is a library which aids in the development of client libraries for server APIs, based on [GRPC](http://grpc.io) and Google API conventions.

-Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition files can use services such as paged list iteration and request bundling to provide a more convenient and idiomatic API surface to callers.
+Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition files can use services such as paged list iteration, request bundling, and polling of long-running operations to provide a more convenient and idiomatic API surface to callers.

 [//]: # (_QUICKSTART_ WARNING: This section is automatically inserted by build scripts)